georgercarder/Kaggle-Text-Normalization-Challenge--English-version-finalsubmission/normalization/READMEnormalization.md

 Converters is a collection of tools that the normalizers call to form their specific configurations of characters to arrive at a fully normalized text.

 The normalize scripts call these converters.

+Note that there are a few dat files and csv's in this folder.
+The scripts following from the normalize.R script call upon these sets.